Paty Cantú

-Patricia Giovanna Cantú Velasco (born 25 November 1983), known professionally as Paty Cantú, is a Mexican singer, songwriter and actress, who rose to fame as one of the founding members of the Mexican pop duo Lu.
+Patricia Giovanna Cantú Velasco (born 25 November 1983), known professionally as Paty Cantú, is a Mexican singer who rose to fame as one of the founding members of the pop duo Lu.

 Early life

 Cantú was born in Houston, Texas on November 25, 1983, to Armando Cantú and Mercedes Velasco.
-A few months later, her familty moved to Sonora and in 1987 they established in Guadalajara, Jalisco.
+A few months later, her family moved to Sonora and in 1987 they established in Guadalajara, Jalisco.
 At the age of 16, Cantú was drawn to entertaining people; she started taking bass and guitar lessons, eventually leaving law school to pursue her musical career.

 Music career

 Lu

 Paty Cantú became a member of the Mexican pop duo Lu alongside Mario Sandoval.
 The pair rose to fame with hits like Por Besarte, Una Confusión and La Vida Después de Ti and being certified gold and platinum for both records in Mexico and USA.

 Their self-titled debut album was released in 2004, which was produced by Aureo Baqueiro, producer of artists like Natalia Lafourcade, Sin Bandera, Kabah, and Moenia, had success in Mexico and Brazil in which enjoyed success because they and their song "Por Besarte" were featured on Rebelde.
 Her songwriting skills were shown in the track "Sé" and in writing songs for Eiza González and Alejandra Guzmán.
 After various reeditions from their first album, and a sophomore one called "Álbum", it was announced on August 27, 2007 that Mario and Paty parted ways due to artistic ideas, giving their last concert in October in Reynosa, Tamaulipas.